Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The waterfront area near downtown

-One of Oregon’s quaintest sleepy fishing towns, Astoria is somewhat off the beaten path and is one of my favorite coastal towns.
-I love roaming the Astoria streets, visiting the local farmers market, hitting up a local brewery, and shopping from the downtown brick vintage stores.
+Astoria is a quaint and sleepy fishing town.
+It’s somewhat off the beaten path and is one of my favorite coastal towns.
+I love roaming the streets, visiting the local farmers market, hitting up the breweries, and shopping at downtown’s many vintage stores.

-This historical coastal city boasts Victorian-style homes, a biking trail right by the waterfront, and coastal hiking trails.
+This historical coastal city boasts Victorian-style homes, a biking trail right by the waterfront, and waterfront hiking trails.

 Seaside